fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 •  **CHROME\_73**: [PredefinedFeature](_jscrewit_.predefinedfeature.md)

-Features available in Chrome 73 to 85, Edge 79 to 85 and Opera 60 to 72.
+Features available in Chrome 73 to 85 and Edge 79 to 85.

 ___